Jpifer13/qiskit_computing/README.md

 To run application a virtual environment needs to be made using whatever environment tool you use.
 I prefer Pythons default tool.

+Now that you have an accound with IBMQ you need to create a directory locally where you want to clone this repo into.
+Once a directory is made use git clone to pull this repo.

 From the command line run: python -m venv venv

 After the environment is created you need to run it.